ExtraltExtralt

 Want to see how it works?
 Read our introduction to Extralt or sign up to try it out.

-Vibe scraping is becoming the default.
-Just as vibe coding changed how developers build software, vibe scraping is changing how teams extract web data.
-Simon Willison demonstrated this in July 202510 by building and deploying a schedule app entirely on his phone using vibe scraping techniques.
+AI-assisted scraping is becoming normal.
+Just as AI-assisted coding changed how developers build software, AI-assisted scraping is changing how teams extract web data.
+Simon Willison demonstrated this in July 20258 by building and deploying a schedule app entirely on his phone using vibe scraping techniques.

 Operations that once required six-figure infrastructure investments can now run on a single AI-generated crawler.
 The economics change when you move AI from run time to build time.